Eneroth3/ordbok-lib/README.md

 # Ordbok

-Ordbok, Swedish for dictionary ("wordbook"), is a Ruby library for localisation.
+Ordbok, Swedish for dictionary (literally "wordbook"), is a Ruby library for localisation of SketchUp extensions.

-The library is specifically designed to be used for SketchUp extensions.
-This means scopes, namespaces and loading differs from other Ruby envirements.
-In SketchUp all loaded extension run in the same envirement, with modules wrapping them to avoid name collision.
-This library is designed to live within such a module and not be shared between extensions, as different extensions may require different versions of the library.
+As numerous SketchUp extensions can run in the same environment, outside of the developers control, Ordbok is designed to run differently than e.g. rails/l18n.
+Ordbok is designed to be defined by each extensions using it, within the extensions's own namespace, and be loaded from inside of the extensions's own directory.

+This prevents any possible issues of different extensions requiring different versions of the library, and lets the end user use the extensions without having to handle dependencies manually.

-Keys are descriptive symbols rather than exact strings for more readable source code, less risk of errors (harder to misspell or forget a word) and to not mix up different phrases that merely happens to spell out the same in the original language, e.g.
+Ordbok is designed to look up strings using descriptive keys, rather than the original English phrases, to prevent errors due to misspelling or different phrasing and to allow for completely different phrases to spell out as the same string without being mixed up in translation (e.g. the verb 'group' and noun 'group').
-"Group" (verb) and "Group" (noun), or "Extension" (software) or "Extension" (lines rendered longer than their actual size).

 Ordbok focuses on languages, not units, date formats or the like.
-Units is defined on a per model basis.
-Dates should be written according to international standards.
+Units are defined on a per model basis in SketchUp.
+Decimal separator is defined on an OS level.
+And dates should frankly be written according to international standards, regardless of locale.

+## Install

+1. Copy from ´modules/´ into your extension's directory.
+2. Replace the wrapping ´OrdbolLib´ module with the wrapping module of your extension.
+3. Require the script(s) from your own extension.

+## Usage

+It is recommended to create an Ordbok object when the extension loads, and assign it to a constant.
+This way the object can be easily referenced in nested modules and classes in your extension.

+TODO: Write more, or refer to individual methods' documentation.